gradio-app/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 Tags: LLM, AGENTS, CHAT
 Related spaces: https://huggingface.co/spaces/gradio/agent_chatbot, https://huggingface.co/spaces/gradio/langchain-agent

 The Gradio Chatbot can natively display intermediate thoughts and tool usage.
-This makes it perfect for creating UIs for LLM agents and Thinking LLMs.
+This makes it perfect for creating UIs for LLM agents and chain-of-thought (CoT) demos.
 This guide will show you how.

 ## The metadata key